-In training and policy development, it is often useful to 'stress test' a policy by running a range of scenarios against it.
+In training and policy development, it is often useful to 'stress test' a policy by running scenarios against it.
 By using a range of scenarios, from the minor to the extreme, it should be possible to see if the policy and procedures have the flexibility to cope with a broad spectrum of situations.